 For Salesian College, they are better positioned to continue undisrupted learning in the face of future lockdowns and other challenges.
 Other schools could stand to look at Salesian as an example of preparing adequately for hurdles.
 Students are now more accustomed to remote learning and able to retain productivity during this practice.
 Teachers now have contingency plans to alter their curriculum accordingly, and parents can rest easy knowing their children aren’t limited in their education if shifts in delivery arise.

 By regularly testing remote learning capabilities, when situations like the Victorian snap lockdown arise, the school helps staff and students feel like they belong at Salesian regardless of how their education is delivered, and that their education is still respected as a number one priority.
 Salesian College’s remote learning days create a stronger sense of community within the school, aligning everyone with a unified goal of delivering learning outcomes no matter the challenge.

 Whether you bring on board an IT partner or leverage your internal IT team, practicing remote learning days is key to being prepared in the face of snap lockdowns and other challenges.
-If you want to assess your current remote learning capabilities, give the team at Step Fwd IT a call for a no-obligation consultation.
+If you want to assess your current remote learning capabilities or school IT support services in general, give the team at Step Fwd IT a call for a no-obligation consultation.